konflux-ci/build-tasks-dockerfiles/sbom-utility-scripts/scripts/index-image-sbom-script/README.md

 ## Behavior

-This script creates an SBOM with externalRefs using both PURLs from image index digest with `arch` qualifier and with child digests.
-These PURLs are created for the image digest name and for all its aliases.
+This script creates an SBOM with externalRefs using both PURLs from child digest and - if arch is specified - from index digest with `arch` qualifier.

+To correlate child images and their arch, simply specify them in the same order.
+For example:
+`-a arm64 -c foo/bar:baz@sha256:spam -a amd64 -c foo/bar64:bat@sha256:maps`

 ## Example